magne4000/universal-middleware/README.md

 A standard, agnostic and future-proof way to represent a request would certainly be with the [Response interface](https://fetch.spec.whatwg.org/#request), even if it currently have [some limitations](https://github.com/whatwg/fetch/issues/1716).

 ### Middleware
-A function that modifies the Context or Response, and returns nothing.
+A function that modifies the Context or Response, and can return nothing.
 It can be called before and after a Handler.
 [Hono as a great way to represent this](https://hono.dev/concepts/middleware).
 Each framework as its own way to implement middlewares.

-A standard, agnostic and feature-full pattern to represent middlewares will be a challenge.

 ### Context
 Some data with the same lifespan as a Request.
 Each framework as its own way to represent the Context, either by attaching it to their internal Request representation, or by having the Context itself containing the Request.

-An agnostic and feature-full pattern to represent Context will be a challenge.

 ## Current state of popular servers
 ### express